annarosejohny/Learning_SQL/README.md

       - one-to-many: customer to invoices
       - many-to-many: student to classes
       - one-to-one: manager to store
-- **ER diagrams**
+- **ER(Entity Relationship) diagrams**
   - ER model is composed of entity types and specifies the relationships that exists netween the instances of those entities.
 ![ER_model](https://github.com/user-attachments/assets/c7d11070-2f06-4cc1-ac22-8f64cc72aa29)
   - ER diagrams shows the relationships, business process, show links(primary keys), represented visually
   - **Primary key and foreign key**
-    - Primary key: a column(or a set of columns) whose values uniquely identify every row in a table
+    - Primary key: a column(or a set of columns) whose values uniquely identify every row in a table.
+It should always have a value.
     - Foreign key: One or more columns that can be used together to identify a single row in another table
   - **ER diagram notation**
     - Chen notation